svoisen/webvr-webpack-boilerplate/README.md

-# webvr-es6-webpack-boilerplate
-Boilerplate for WebVR projects using Three.js, Webpack, and ES6
+# WebVR Boilerplate with Webpack and ES2015